e4och/js-101/README.md

     newDiv.style.backgroundColor = "purple"

     document.body.append(newDiv)
+```

-/* In the above code, we have written a check to verify if the mouse clicks by the user were on the DIV elements or not.
+>In the above code, we have written a check to verify if the mouse clicks by
+>the user were on the DIV elements or not.
 We are using a method to do this.
-If the clicks matches the condition, The alert function will be executed or else the clicks would simply be ignored.
-This is a useful real life application of the Event Delegation concept.
+>If the clicks matches the condition, The alert function will be executed or else
+>the clicks would simply be ignored.
+This is a useful real life application of
-*/
-```
+>the Event Delegation concept.

-# Useful DOM Manipulation techniques
+## Useful DOM Manipulation techniques

-## Append
+### Append

 The **`.append()`** method is used to append on any html elements and strings.
 We can provide append method with multiple parameters which can be used to append multiple things at once.